axa-group/Parsr/README.md

 The quickest way to install Parsr is using the [docker installation](docs/docker.md#1-run-parsr).

-Otherwise, Parsr can also be installed manually.
+Otherwise, Parsr can also be installed manually by first installing dependencies:

-First, install the dependencies:

 **Under Linux: (Ubuntu/Debian)**